LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/encrypt.md

 # Encrypt Input

-Given an input string, we want to encrypt it using the Lit SDK so that only the users authorized by our `accessCondition` should be able to decrypt it.
+Given an input string, we want to encrypt it using the Lit SDK so that only the users authorized by our `accessControlCondition` should be able to decrypt it.
 Let's continue developing our Lit class.

 1. First, we need to define the `accessControlCondition` for a user to decrypt our encrytped string:
 ```